NE-SmallTown/React-QuietWater/README.md

-We would like to listen and appreciate all issues/suggestions about whatever aspects.But please don't just complain ,that's very rude and meaningless.Please don't just think about yourself's thoughts or experience and think them are the best design or blue print.If you have any good thought,feel free to file an issue or a pr!If you are friendly,we would like to join the discussion,if not,we also accept but you have to prove your thoughts are acceptable by most people and provide feasible scheme.So,if you are not friendly and can't prove and provide.We will don't reply the issue and close it.
+We would like to listen and appreciate all issues/suggestions about whatever aspects.But please don't just complain ,that's very rude and meaningless.Please don't just think about yourself's thoughts or experience and think them are the best design or blue print.

+If you have any good thought,feel free to file an issue or a pr!If you are friendly,we would like to join the discussion,if not,we also accept but you have to prove your thoughts are acceptable by most people and provide feasible scheme.So,if you are not friendly and can't prove and provide.We will don't reply the issue and close it.